 A Certificate issued to an email address over which the Certificate Applicant demonstrates control to the RA by the Certificate Applicant responding to a unique challenge sent during the authentication process conducted prior to Issuance.
-A Secure Email Certificate can be used for the purposes of email signing, email encryption, and client authentication.
+A Secure Email Certificate can be used for the purposes of email signing, email encryption, and client authentication, when installed on an approved hardware Cryptomodule.